 12 Photos You Might Relate to If You've Taken Prednisone

 Prednisone is used to treat a variety of diseases in our chronic illness community, from arthritis to multiple sclerosis to asthma, among others, so if you’re reading this chances are you’ve experienced this common drug.
-While prednisone is known for being helpful in reducing inflammation, it’s also known for the range of side effects it can cause, like weight gain (particularly in the face, causing “moon face”), difficulty sleeping and mood swings.
+While prednisone is known for being helpful in reducing inflammation, it’s also known for the range of side effects it can cause.
 (Though if you haven’t taken prednisone yet, don’t panic!
 Everyone’s reaction to prednisone is different and not everyone experiences severe side effects.)

 Here’s what our community shared with us:

 1. “I call it poofiness… my whole body is a little more swollen while on low dose steroids for my interstitial cystitis, irritable bowel syndrome and lymphocytic colitis.
 Because of my smaller frame, I can see and feel myself poofing up quite a bit more than usual.
 On a positive note, I get to spend quality time with my kitty, Tobie.” — Julie H.

 2. “This photo is after being off prednisone long enough to lose all the water weight.
 I’m pointing to a stretch mark on my face caused by high doses of prednisone.” — Marisa S.

 3. “This photo was taken when I was rocking the ‘moon face.’
 Even so, I traveled 1,000 miles and cuddled baby animals, had monkeys climb on my head and was mugged by camels who wanted the sweet potato I was hiding in my hand.
 I look at the photo and see how happy I was, even though I felt and looked my worst.
 Living with relapsing polychondritis, I know that my health will continue to fluctuate and I will continue to live the best life possible despite how I look and feel.” — Debby R.